 The Audit Committee acts pursuant to a written charter which initially was adopted by the Board on May 24, 2000.
-During the fiscal year ended December 31, 2003 and again during the fiscal year ended December 31, 2004 and in March 2012, minor revisions were made to the Audit Committee Charter to ensure compliance with revised NYSE and SEC requirements and to more clearly delineate the delegation of certain Board functions as between the Audit Committee and the Nominating and Corporate Governance Committee.
+During the fiscal year ended December 31, 2004 and in March 2012, minor revisions were made to the Audit Committee Charter to ensure compliance with revised NYSE and SEC requirements and to more clearly delineate the delegation of certain Board functions as between the Audit Committee and the Nominating and Corporate Governance Committee.
 Pursuant to this Charter, the Audit Committee is primarily responsible for overseeing and monitoring the accounting, financial reporting and internal controls practices of the Company and its subsidiaries.
 Its primary objective is to promote and preserve the integrity of the Company's financial statements and the independence and performance of the Company's independent auditors.
 The Audit Committee also oversees the performance of the Company's internal audit function and the Company's compliance with legal and regulatory requirements.